The Dead Zone (film): Plot

 After having a headache following a ride on a roller coaster in Castle Rock, Maine, schoolteacher Johnny Smith politely declines when his girlfriend Sarah asks if he wants to spend the night with her.
 As he drives home through stormy weather, he has a car accident that leaves him in a coma.
 Awakening under the care of neurologist Dr. Sam Weizak, Johnny learns that five years have passed, and Sarah is now a married mother.

 Johnny discovers that he has gained the ability to psychically see aspects of people's lives (past, present, and future) through physical contact.
 As he touches a nurse's hand, he sees her daughter trapped in a fire.
-He also sees that Weizak's mother, long thought to have died during World War II, is still alive, and that a pushy reporter's sister killed herself.
+He also sees that Weizak's mother, long thought to have died during World War II, is still alive, and how a pushy reporter's sister committed suicide, hinting at abuse by his hand.

 With physical therapy, Johnny relearns to walk but retains a limp and must use a cane.
 Sarah reestablishes contact with him, but she is torn between her love for him and her family.
 They eventually drift apart.

-As news of his gift spreads, Sheriff George Bannerman asks Johnny for help with a series of murders.
+As news of his gift spreads, Sheriff George Bannerman from nearby Castle Rock asks Johnny for help with a series of murders.
 At first Johnny declines, but he eventually agrees to help.
 Through a vision at the crime scene, he discovers that deputy Frank Dodd is the killer.
 Before Bannerman can arrest him, Dodd commits suicide.
-Dodd's mother shoots Johnny before being killed by Bannerman.
+Dodd's mother shoots Johnny, before being killed by Bannerman.

 Johnny moves to a different town and lives a more isolated life as he grows physically weaker due to his psychic abilities.
 Despite Weizak's concerns, Johnny refuses further treatment.
 He tutors children, working from home.
 The wealthy Roger Stuart hires Johnny to tutor his son, Chris.
 Through Stuart, Johnny meets Greg Stillson, a superficially charismatic third-party candidate for the United States Senate, for whom Sarah and her husband, Walt, volunteer.
 Stuart warns Johnny that Stillson is dangerous.

 Johnny receives a vision of Chris and two other boys drowning in a local pond during an ice hockey game.
 He implores Stuart to change his plans, but he refuses and fires Johnny.
 Chris, however, stays home and lives, while the two other boys drown.
 Johnny realizes he has a "dead zone" in his visions, where the future is changeable.